 “Magical, mystical, Afrocentric, progressive” – words that could be used to describe any number of musical compositions by Sun Ra or his cosmic brothers and sisters, from John to Alice Coltrane, early ‘70s projects on record labels like Detroit’s Tribe or New York’s Strata-East.
-Or, the interests of one Washington DC native named Jimmy Gray that centered under one perfect moniker: Black Fire.
+Or, the interests of one Washington DC native named Jimmy Gray that centered under one perfect moniker: Black Fire, the label he founded in 1975.

 Jimmy Gray spent nearly three decades pushing boundaries as a Black American promoter, distributor and, finally, record label owner.
 Together with Oneness of Juju’s leader James “Plunky Nkabinde” Branch, Gray oversaw sixteen releases on Black Fire Records between 1975 and 1996.